 The moral of this story is this: know where the sorting facility is.
 If you choose a different address, understand that there will be slight delays with your mail.

-In the course of my research into the best virtual mailbox service, I also looked at plenty of other mailbox services: iPostal, Mailbox Forwarding, US Global Mail, Earth Class Mail, etc.
+In the course of my research into the best virtual mailbox service, I also looked at plenty of other mailbox services: iPostal, Mailbox Forwarding, US Global Mail, Earth Class Mail, etc. It is important to note that dealing with someone else’s mail without legal permission is a felony and can lead to serious consequences.

 Other than price, there are a number of factors that make each of these services different.
 Check out this table or scroll further down for a deeper explanation.